datasciencemasters/go/transcripts/sabine-and-fraser-2014.md

 ###Courses Completed Prior to studying full-time:
 * [Computing for Data Analysis](https://www.coursera.org/course/compdata) Coursera course from John Hopkins University - Learn how to program in R and how to use R for effective data analysis.
 * [Data Analysis](https://www.coursera.org/course/dataanalysis) Coursera course from John Hopkins University - Introduction to data analysis in the R statistical language.
-* [Machine Learning](https://class.coursera.org/ml-004) Coursera course based upon Andrew Ng's Machine Learning course taught at Stanford University.
+* [Machine Learning](https://class.coursera.org/ml-004) Coursera course based on Andrew Ng's Machine Learning course taught at Stanford University.
 * [Programming Methodologies](http://see.stanford.edu/errors/default.aspx?aspxerrorpath=/see/courseinfo.aspx) Stanford University's introductory course to functional and object oriented programming using Java.
 * [Statistics One](https://class.coursera.org/ml-004) Coursera course based on Andrew Conway's course taught at Princeton University aimed at teaching the fundamental concepts in statistics.

 ###The Data Science Curriculum / May-November 2014
-* [Programming Abstractions](http://see.stanford.edu/errors/default.aspx?aspxerrorpath=/see/courseinfo.aspx) Stanford University's follow-up course to programming methodologies, teaching algorithms, recursion and software design
+* [Programming Abstractions](http://see.stanford.edu/errors/default.aspx?aspxerrorpath=/see/courseinfo.aspx) Stanford University's follow-up course to programming methodologies, teaching algorithms, recursion and software design.
-* [Natural Language Processing](https://class.coursera.org/nlangp-001) Coursera course on the application of computational models to text or speech data, based on Michael Collins's course from Columbia University
+* [Natural Language Processing](https://class.coursera.org/nlangp-001) Coursera course on the application of computational models to text or speech data, based on Michael Collins's course from Columbia University.
 * [Statistics](https://www.udacity.com/course/viewer#!/c-st095) Udacity courses introducing descriptive statistics, study design, t-tests, p-values and ANOVA.
 * [Stats 110](http://projects.iq.harvard.edu/stat110/home) A comprehensive introduction to statistics starting with probability theory.
 The course has a Bayesian focus and introduces the tools required for understanding statistical inference.
-* [Databases](https://class.coursera.org/db) Coursera course on Databases, Relational Algebra and the SQL Language.
+* [Databases](https://class.coursera.org/db) Coursera course on Databases, Relational Algebra and the SQL language.
 It also contains chapters on XML and NoSQL.
 * [Visualisation](http://www.cs171.org/#!index.md) Harvard University course on visualising information.
-It makes extensive use of the D3.js Javascript library to build interactive web visualisations while covering the theory behind human visual cognition.
+It teaches and makes extensive use of the D3.js Javascript library to build interactive web visualisations while covering the theory behind human visual cognition.
 * [Data Science](http://cs109.org/) Harvard University course covering the broad range of skills required to undertake projects as a Data Scientist and communicate your results.
 The Python development environment was taught and used extensively.
 * [Probabilistic Systems Analysis and Applied Probability](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-041-probabilistic-systems-analysis-and-applied-probability-fall-2010/) We completed the final part of this MIT course, in order to practice statistical inference learnt in Stats 110 above.

 ###Projects
 * Created an interactive website using D3.js, and did some Bayesian statistical analysis of our study pattern:
 [Data Science Journey](http://datasciencejourney.com/)
 * Predicted ad click through rates using Kaggle platform.
-The GB training data enabled us to practise using of an [online learner](http://hunch.net/~vw/) algorithm. [ipython notebook](http://nbviewer.ipython.org/github/fraser-campbell/Machine-Learning-Projects/blob/master/Avazu/Avazu%20Click%20Through%20Rate.ipynb)
+The GB training data enabled us to practise using of an [online learner](http://hunch.net/~vw/) algorithm. / [ipython notebook](http://nbviewer.ipython.org/github/fraser-campbell/Machine-Learning-Projects/blob/master/Avazu/Avazu%20Click%20Through%20Rate.ipynb)
 * Bike rental prediction using Washington DC data provided by Kaggle.
-We used linear and log-linear regression methods as well as random forest algorithms to train our model. [ipython notebook](http://nbviewer.ipython.org/github/fraser-campbell/Machine-Learning-Projects/blob/master/Bike%20Sharing/Bike%20Sharing.ipynb)
+We used linear and log-linear regression methods as well as random forest algorithms to train our model. / [ipython notebook](http://nbviewer.ipython.org/github/fraser-campbell/Machine-Learning-Projects/blob/master/Bike%20Sharing/Bike%20Sharing.ipynb)

 ###Some books we read or are still reading:
 * [Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) A practical look at MCMC simulations with python libraries